Arts & Crafts Shows and Bazaars during the fall/winter in Ludington have handcrafted and specialty items for your Christmas gift giving.

 Ludrock’s Night of Fright is held each October at the Ludington Area Center for the Arts- 107 S. Harrison St. in Ludington.
 The event is from 7-11:30pm with the doors opening at 6pm, and cost is generally $5 for those age 13 and up and free for kids 12 and younger.
 Proceeds will benefit the Ludington Center for the Arts.
-The event includes a cash bar, costume contest, and live music.
+The event includes a cash bar, food, costume contest, and live music.

 The Main Event: Ludrock

 Ludrock was generally held at Waterfront Park on the weekend closest to Ludington’s popular Ludington Area Jaycees Freedom Festival.
 It featured live music from local bands and musicians.
 The event also included a Kids Crafts Area, food, drinks, and event memorabilia available for purchase.

 2023 was the 10th and final year for this two-day music fundraising festival as we know it, with the current group’s emphasis turning to their other smaller events.
 There is hope in the community that the festival will be taken over by another entity in the future so stay tuned for the most updated information!